syntactic-salt/browserslist-new-relic/README.md

 # browserslist-new-relic

-A CLI tool that generates [custom usage data](https://github.com/browserslist/browserslist#custom-usage-data) for [browserslist](https://github.com/browserslist/browserslist) from your [New Relic Browser](https://newrelic.com/products/browser-monitoring) data.
+A CLI tool that generates a [custom usage data](https://github.com/browserslist/browserslist#custom-usage-data) file for [browserslist](https://github.com/browserslist/browserslist) from your [New Relic Browser](https://newrelic.com/products/browser-monitoring) data.